Games-of-Threads/DBEX1-Emmely/README.md

 ```[instance].get_all()```

-- This will return a Python Dictionary of all data as key-type of value.
+- This will return a Python Dictionary of all data as key-object type value.
 Probably not so smart if the dataset becomes huge

 ```[instance].get_all_by_type()```

 - Info about the database

 ```[instance].tell_me_about_the_store()```